kyma-project/kyma/docs/application-connector/docs/08-09-revoke-cert.md

 type: Tutorials
 ---

-This tutorial will show you how to revoke certificate, making it unable to be renewed.
+You can revoke a client certificate generated for your Application.
+Revocation prevents a certificate from being renewed.
+A revoked certificate, however, continues to be valid until it expires.

 To revoke certificate make a call to ``certificates/revocations`` endpoint: